Kirat Singh Gurjar

 Kirat Singh Gurjar is an Indian politician and businessman.
 He is a member of the 18th Legislative Assembly of Uttar Pradesh, representing the Gangoh Assembly constituency of Uttar Pradesh.
 Kirat is a member of the Bharatiya Janata Party, the largest political party in India.

 Early life

-Kirat Singh Gurjar was born on 1 March 1967 into the family of Shri Mamchand in Saharanpur, Uttar Pradesh, India.
+Kirat Singh Gurjar was born to a Hindu Gujjar family on 1 March 1967 into the family of Shri Mamchand in Saharanpur, Uttar Pradesh, India.
 He grew up in Uttar Pradesh and graduated with a Bachelor of Arts from Manav Bharti University, Solan, Himachal Pradesh.

 Political career

 In the 2022 Uttar Pradesh Legislative Assembly election, Gurjar represented Bharatiya Janata Party as a candidate from the Gangoh Assembly constituency and defeated Inder Sain of the Samajwadi Party by a margin of 23449 votes.